Mathpix/api-examples/README.md

 1. A simple 10 line Python script.
 2. A minimal iOS application that crops user images, calls the API, and renders the resulting Latex.

+Notice: we had to disable the open API key due to API abuse, please request one from support@mathpix.com for now.